dscarpetti/codax/README.md

   - the path can only target nested maps, and **cannot be used to descend into other data structures (e.g. vectors)**.
   - you can get the empty path (e.g. `(get-at db [])` returns the full database) but you cannot modify it (e.g. `(assoc-at [] :foo)` throws an error)

-If you are you need support for additional types, please review [doc/types.md](https://github.com/dscarpetti/codax/blob/master/doc/types.md).
+If you need support for additional types, please review [doc/types.md](https://github.com/dscarpetti/codax/blob/master/doc/types.md).

 ### Conformant Values